Have you thought about volunteering as a way for you to get new skills, experience and confidence to help get a job?

 We can help connect people that are trying to find work with charities that have opportunities that will help you get the experience you need.
 (We’re also looking for organisations that can help – find out more here.)

 We work with Job Centre Plus and job clubs, youth centres and schools, but anyone can contact us.
 If you’re interested we’ll tell you about the skills you could get from volunteering, how those skills will help you in the workplace, and what type of volunteering might help them find your ideal job.

 We can help try and find a volunteering opportunity that suits you and your circumstances.
 As we said, the Job Centre is very supportive so can we discuss with you (and them if you wish) how to ensure volunteering does not interfere with any benefits.

-We are now offering virtual support for those on the Skills for Work programme too.
+We can offer virtual support or face to face support for those on the Skills for Work programme.

 How it can help you